PatrickWWWANG/Leetcode/Review (2nd).md

 ### 111 Minimum Depth of Binary Tree
 Use recursion.
 If node is None, return depth 0.
 If left depth == 0, return right depth + 1 because we need to reach the leaf (both left depth and right depth are 0).
 If right depth == 0, return left depth + 1.
 Otherwise, return the min of left depth and right depth plus 1.

+### 110 Balanced Binary Tree
+Use recursion.
+GetHeight function: return 0 if not node, return 1 + max(left, right) else.
+Balance function: return True if not node, return False if left and right height differs more than 1, then return left balance and right balance.
+Can include balance check into the getHeight function.

+### 257 Binary Tree Paths
+Use DFS, record the path each time reach a leaf node.

+### 404 Sum of Left Leaves
+Use DFS, when iterate to the parent, check if the parent node has a left node and if the left node is a leaf node, collect the value if so.
+Note that local variable of an integer is not mutable in subroutine call.
+Use mutable variables such as list, nonlocal variable, or self.variable.

+### 222 Count Complete Tree Nodes
+Use DFS.
+We have equation for number of nodes in a perfect binary tree.
+In a complete binary tree, itself may not be perfect, but it is constructed by perfect subtrees.
+Check if the tree from root is perfect, return number of nodes if perfect, return 1 + search(left) + search(right) if the root tree is not perfect.

+### 513 Find Bottom Left Tree Value
+Use level order traversal, only record the first node value of each layer, return the last recorded value.

+### 112 Path Sum
+Use DFS with the current function.
+Check if the target sum equals node value at leaf nodes.
+In other nodes, subtract node value from target sum and search children.
+Return true or false at leaf nodes.

+### 113 Path Sum II
+Use DFS, similar to 112.
+Need a dfs subroutine for this problem.
+Subroutine signature includes node, target sum, path, and result.
+Record a deep copy of path into result when target sum == node.val at leaf node.
+Append node value to path and subtract target sum at non-leaf nodes.

+### 106 Construct Binary Tree from Inorder and Postorder Traversal
+Use recursion.
+Inorder is L-ROOT-R, postorder is L-R-ROOT.
+The last element in postorder must be root.
+Find the root in inorder, we can get the length of left and right.
+Split inorder and postorder into left part and right part, throw them into next layer of recursion.

+### 105 Construct Binary Tree form Preorder and Inorder Traversal
+Use recursion.
+Similar to 106, despite preorder is ROOT-L-R. So use first element of preorder as root.